Alpha beta filter: Alpha filter

 A simpler member of this family of filters is the alpha filter which observes only one state:

 with the optimal parameter calculated like this:

 This calculation is identical for a moving average and a low-pass filter.
 Exponential smoothing is mathematically identical to the purposed Alpha filter.

 Alpha beta gamma filter

-When the second state variable varies quickly, i.e. when the acceleration of the first state is large, it can be useful to extend the states of the alpha beta filter by one level.
+When the second state variable varies quickly, i.e. when the acceleration of the first state variable is large, it can be useful to extend the state variables of the alpha beta filter by one level.
 In this extension, the second state variable v is obtained from integrating a third acceleration state, analogous to the way that the first state is obtained by integrating the second.
 An equation for the a state is added to the equation system.
 A third multiplier, gamma, is selected for applying corrections to the new a state estimates.
 This yields the alpha beta gamma update equations.